rundeck/docs/docs/learning/solutions/automated-diagnostics/getting-started.md

 See the [FAQ](/learning/solutions/automated-diagnostics/feedback-faq) for details on how to use with **Rundeck Community**.
 If you do not have a license for either of these products, [contact us](https://www.pagerduty.com/contact-us/runbook-automation/) to learn more.

-**You must be running version 4.8.0 or greater to use this Solution.** New instances of Runbook Automation have the Solution installed and included by default.<br>
+**You must be running at least version 4.8.0 to use this Solution.** New instances of Runbook Automation have the Solution installed and included by default.<br>
 :::

 **Runbook Automation** instances are preloaded with the Automated Diagnostics project.
 If you do not see the project in your Runbook Automation instance,